 Forrest City has a population density of 336 people per square mile.
 Currently, the population of Forrest City consists of 12,728 people and in total the Forrest City metro area has a population of 14,291.
 In terms of education, 3.5% have a graduate degree, 37.6% have a high-school diploma, and 7.9% have a college degree.
 Demographically, Forrest City is 25.7% white, 0.7% Asian, 1.6% other or not specified, 3.1% Hispanic, 0.4% Native American, 70.5% black, 0.0% Pacific Islander or Native Hawaiian, and 1.2% mixed race.
 Out of the total population of Forrest City, 31.7% live in poverty, 5.4% are widowed, 12.1% do not have health insurance, and 38.9% participate in the labor force.
 Out of the total city population, 40.2% are female and 59.8% are male.
 The median age of Forrest City is 35 years old.
 In Forrest City, 6.2% of the citizens are veterans.

-The community in which a senior care community is based might have a large impact on community price.
-The total cost of living is a big influence when determining which community works for your loved one's needs.
-The rent burden for Forrest City is about 17.8% of the average monthly income.
-Per month, the median price of rent in Forrest City is $626 per month and the median price of a home in Forrest City is $64,034.
+Cost of living can be the big influence in determining which care choice is the best fit for your family.
+The rent burden for Forrest City is around 17.8% of the average monthly income.
+Per month, the median rent in Forrest City is $626 per month and the median value of a home in Forrest City is $64,034.

 The state of Arkansas has a diverse array of plant and animal life.
-Local plant life can consist of tulip trees, orchid, mink, and water oak.
-While venturing throughout the state, you might see animals such as the bobwhite quail, the armadillo, the mourning dove, or the black bears.
-The state animal of Arkansas is the white-tailed deer.
+Local plant life can consist of Mexican Juniper, Water Oak, Tulip Trees, and Orchid.
+While venturing throughout the state, you might see animals such as the Catfish, the Mourning Dove, the Armadillo, or the Eastern Wild Turkey.
+The state animal of Arkansas is the White-tailed Deer.